 - And much more

 In spite of the various benefits of exercise, the majority of older adults – 67% of them, per another recent research study – are spending the majority of their day on sedentary activities, and by age 75, 1/3 of men and ½ of women report participating in no physical activity at all.
 A sedentary lifestyle can be particularly detrimental to seniors with chronic health issues, as it can exacerbate many of the symptoms associated with metabolic dysfunction, cancer, hypertension and more.

-At Hearts at Home In-Home Care, providers of elder care services in Kansas City and the surrounding areas, we love helping older adults get back into a much healthier, more active lifestyle.
+At Hearts at Home In-Home Care, providers of in home care Overland Park and the surrounding areas, we love helping older adults get back into a much healthier, more active lifestyle.
 Oftentimes, having someone to work out with can make a major difference in making exercise a routine, and something that older adults look forward to.

 We suggest putting together a playlist of the senior’s favorite upbeat music, setting a designated time each day for exercising so it becomes a habit, and making it fun!
 Here are some simple exercises you can try with the older adults you love, right within the comfort of home:

 - Sit and stand: Simply stand about 6” in front of a sturdy chair, with feet placed in line with the hips and arms held straight out in front.
 Slowly bend the knees and sit down in the chair.
 Pause for a second, and then press using the upper 2/3 of the feet to go back to a standing position.
 Repeat 10 times, twice a day.
 If possible, the exercise can be intensified by removing the chair and lowering into a squat (while holding onto a sturdy piece of furniture).